Your digging level

 Description

-Minimal house is a stripped-down subgenre of house music that emphasizes space, repetition, and subtle rhythmic evolution.
+Minimal house is a stripped-down, detail-oriented subgenre of tech house that emphasizes space, repetition, and subtle variation over dense arrangement.

 History